opsit-io/opsit-explang-docs/docs/explang-alg.md

 => [1, 2, 3]
 ```

-We could access individual coordinates using subscripts like `pos[0]`, but this is
+We could access individual coordinates using subscripts like `pos[0]`, but
-kinde of cumbersome and not very readable.
-We could also assign individual values to variables
+this is kind of cumbersome and not very readable.
+We could also assign
-`x`,`y`,`z` using assignments,  but destructuring allows to do it in one easy statement:
+individual values to variables `x`,`y`,`z` using assignments, but
+destructuring allows to do it in one easy statement:

 ```julia